marade/GUTSS/README.md

 Jellyfish 2.2+
 http://www.genome.umd.edu/jellyfish.html

 You can install from binary or install from source.
 If you want to install from source you will need the Jellyfish source code.
-For both types of install you need to have Jellyfish installed and working, so follow the instructions in the Jellyfish manual and be sure to test it.
+For both types of install you need to have the Jellyfish program installed and working, so follow the instructions in the Jellyfish manual and be sure to test it.

 #######################
 # Install from binary #